jloveric/high-order-layers-torch/README.md

 Using higher order polynomial representations allow networks with much fewer total weights in certain cases

+## Is this a KAN?

+Actually a single layer piecewise polynomial KAN (which is actually 2 layers) is a special case of a 2 layer piecewise polynomial network, which is used in this repo.
+I think the general name for should be "high order networks" as that is consistent with descriptions used in numerical methods and computational physics.

 ## Fully Connected Layer Types
 All polynomials are Lagrange polynomials with Chebyshev interpolation points.